maureenlinke/practical-dataviz-js/README.md

 * Maureen Linke, Associated Press **[@maureenlinke](http://www.twitter.com/maureenlinke)**

-jQuery is a simpler, more complex ways to select elements on the page:
+jQuery is a simpler, less complex ways to select elements on the page:

 **Selecting with jQuery**
 * **$(".bar.horizontal")**